maccradar/sherpa-com-mediator/doc/Integration.md

     capabilities: list of strings
   }
 - Proxy adds configuration file to header
-- Local group (between proxy and delegation framework and world model) is "local"
-- Remote group (between proxies) is "remote"
+- How to handle (TST) updates:
+    - Local state updates
+    - Local WM receives update message on local group
+    - At its own frequency, local WM sends collection of updates to Proxy
+    - Proxy forwards message to remote
+    - Remote Proxy receives forwarded message, unpacks payload and puts it on its local group
+- Payload should be typed so entities can check if this payload is relevant for them.
+There is a "type" and "payload" (json) field in the proxy message payload.
+- Payload is opaque to communication proxy (but not for all message types...) but it is a JSON structure.
-- Envelope is always proxy related
+- Envelope is always proxy related, i.e., proxy is throwing away envelope before sending msg
 - when new peers arrive, proxy shouts "peer-list"
-- when local entity whispers "peers", proxy whisers "peer-list" to that entity
+- when local entity whispers "peers", proxy whispers "peer-list" to that entity

-### Communication within one platform
+### Communication within one platform (local group)
 - ROS node running Delegation code connecting locally through gossip
 - Proxy local node binding locally through gossip
 - Proxy remote node connecting to remote network
 - World Model local node connecting locally through gossip
 - Local nodes join SHERPA group